notscottish/shootlist/README.md

 # About
-This script will take as input a list of FQDNs.
+This script will take as input a list of FQDNs and outputs a comma separated values document (`output.csv`) with the DNS, IP, hosting location, encoding and TLS certificate attributes able to be discovered.

 For each FQDN, the script will:
 * Perform a DNS lookup